Cxrlo19/Vibelist/readme.md

 > Describe a feeling.
 Get a soundtrack.

 VibeList is an iOS app that transforms natural language into personalized playlists.
 Type a vibe — *"driving at 3am in the rain"* or *"late night to Tinashe, Latto, Bryson Tiller"* — and get a curated playlist with real Spotify links.
-Apple Music support coming soon.

 ---